maxruther/Movie-List-Madness/README.md

 <br></br>
 ## **The Subprojects (*Custom_Packages*)**

-This project's course as I've just described it can be traced through the below list of packages, which each contain a dedicated *README_\*.md* file.
+This project's course can be traced through the series of packages below, which each contain a dedicated *README_\*.md* file.